Esri/mapbook-ios/README.md

 * Asynchronous service and UI coding patterns
 * Internal application communication patterns
 * FileManager used with ArcGIS

+## Detailed Documentation
+Read the [docs](./docs/README.md) for a detailed explanation of the application, including its architecture and how it leverages the ArcGIS platform, as well as how you can begin using the app right away.

 ## Get Started
 You will need [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) with Swift 5 and the [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/latest/swift/guide/install.htm) (v100.1 or later) installed locally.